Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 4. Work on a new topic

-a).
-Techniques for drawing up the characteristics of heroes
+A).
+Techniques for compiling characteristics of heroes

 (portrait, actions of the hero, behavior, characterization of the hero by other characters)

-Methods for compiling the characteristics of literary heroes:
+Techniques for compiling characteristics of literary heroes:

 External features (portrait);